PHP Xdebug Debugging Setup Guide with VS Code

 Installing Xdebug on macOS with Homebrew PHP

-Homebrew PHP installations include Xdebug as a tap.
-If you are using Homebrew's PHP, install Xdebug via the Homebrew php tap.
+Homebrew PHP installations include Xdebug through the Homebrew php tap.
+If you are using Homebrew's PHP, install Xdebug with brew.

 brew install php